-The estimated cost of Lu177 PSMA Therapy In India usually starts $5000 however, it may go up to as much as $6000. it depends on the hospital charges and the fee charged by the doctor.
+The estimated cost of Lu177 PSMA Therapy In India usually starts $5000 however, it may go up to as much as $6000. it depends on the hospital room charges (Room Category – Multi-room, twine sharing, Single room etc.) and the fee charged by the doctor.

 Lu177 PSMA Therapy is a treatment for patients with prostate cancer, especially those who have become refractory to conventional therapy.
 Lutetium PSMA therapy helps to slow down the growth of the cancer cells, reduce the size of the tumours and most importantly improve the quality of life of the patients by reducing the pain caused by the cancer.